ACK-J/SSL-PG-GAN/README.md

 # Installation
-Go to to get the latest version of anaconda for Python3 it should download a shell script
+Go here to get the latest version of anaconda for Python3 it should download a shell script

 https://www.anaconda.com/products/individual#linux